-- Those that would adjust the parameters of the program, such as payment amounts or income or asset thresholds; - Those that would change the criteria used to determine who qualifies for SSI on the basis of disability; - Those that would establish more frequent reviews of recipients' continuing eligibility; and - Those that would more fundamentally change the program, for example by expanding programs to support work by people who qualify for SSI under current law, by creating a separate program for children, or by transferring control of the program to the states.
+- Includes federally administered state supplements. - Those that would change the criteria used to determine who qualifies for SSI on the basis of disability; - Those that would establish more frequent reviews of recipients' continuing eligibility; and - Those that would more fundamentally change the program, for example by expanding programs to support work by people who qualify for SSI under current law, by creating a separate program for children, or by transferring control of the program to the states.